...

 Failure to Launch

 Insecurities are not only limited to physical aspects, but it is also psychological and professional.
 We, as human beings, have a natural need to progress, to grow, and to seek what more we are capable of.
 However, since the world is not like a fairytale in some books, happy endings are not always a thing.
 We fail trying to succeed, and with that, we end up disappointing ourselves.
 Some of us convert this certain disappointment into insecurity.
 We then focus on what we lack instead of focusing on our admirable characteristics and amplifying them.
 We should learn that we progress in some areas and some just might not be our dominion.
 Who said that it is not okay?
-Failure does not define who we are as a person; our ability to learn from it and improve ourselves does.
+Failure; our ability to learn from it and improve ourselves does.

 Heartaches & Heartbreaks